flotiq/flotiq-docs/docs/API/content-type/deleting-ctd.md

 Existing <abbr title="Content Type - a model of data that has been defined inside the Content Repository.">Content Type</abbr>
-can be deleted either by sending a properly formatted DELETE request to the ``/api/v1/internal/contenttype/{name}`` endpoint or through the Content Modeler tool provided with the platform.
+can be deleted either by sending a properly formatted `DELETE` request to the ``/api/v1/internal/contenttype/{name}`` endpoint or through the Content Modeler tool provided with the platform.

+!!! note
-You need `Read and write API KEY` to perform this action.
+    You will need to use your `Application Read and write API KEY` to perform this action.
+Read more about [API keys and scoped API keys](/API/).

 ## Deleting Content Types via API